tetengo/tetengo.cpp/README.md

 The trie is also able to perform a prefix search.
 It has a method to enumerates the values with the same prefix.

+### tetengo::lattice

+A Viterbi search library.

+The Viterbi search is a dynamic programming algorithm.
+It finds the most likely path in the lattice consisted of the observed event nodes.

+This library also provides the A* search algorithm for the lattice created by the Viterbi search.

 How to Build and Install
 ------------------------